ctnadovich/ebrevet/README.md

 - `on_time` The advertised start time for a mass start, or the 'nominal' start time for a free start.
 Time zone is UTC and the format is ISO 8601.
-For permanents or pre-rides, this is ignored.
+For permanents this is ignored.
+For pre-rides the on-time determines the window within which a pre-ride is allowed: from 15 days prior to the on-time till 24 hours prior to the on-time.

 - `early` Specifies the begining of the time window for a free start.
 Positive integer number of minutes before `on_time` when it is allowed to start the event.